Rvvshid04/Portfolio-v1/README.md

 1. Domain name and hosting: For the moment, I'll stick to GitHub pages.

 2. Design and layout:
 - Responsive design
-- Clean and Modern layout
+- Clean and Modern layout (took inspiration for various designs I've seen)
-- Personal branding
+- Consistent colors (dark theme- black, white, a shade of orange), (light theme-black, white, and a shade of blue)

 3. Content sections (Prone to changes)